DUI Attorney in Nampa, Idaho

 Receiving a DUI charge can be very stressful and intimidating.
-Our experienced DUI defense lawyers understand that this is not something anyone wishes for or wants to deal with in life.
+Our experienced DUI lawyer understands that this is not something anyone wishes for or wants to deal with in life.
 You want to make sure you can return to your normal life as soon as possible and make positive changes for the better.
-If you are facing a DUI charge, then we recommend that you hire the services of a Nampa, Idaho, DUI defense attorney immediately to ensure that your case is handled in the best possible manner.
+If you are facing a DUI charge, then we recommend that you hire the services of a Nampa, Idaho, DUI attorney immediately to ensure that your case is handled in the best possible manner.

 What is a DUI?

 Driving under the influence (DUI) refers to a situation when a driver operates a motor vehicle while their blood alcohol content (BAC) is over the legal limit.
 This level is set by the state and is based on the fact that an average person cannot drive safely at or above this level of alcohol content in their body.
 While BAC legal limits may vary from state to state, they generally range from 0.08% to 0.10%.
 The BAC limit in Nampa, Idaho, is 0.08% for drivers over the age of 21, 0.04% for commercial drivers and 0.02% for drivers under the age of 21.

 In all 50 states in the US and the District of Columbia, there are laws in place that are designed to protect the general public from drivers who engage in drunk driving.
 Driving with a BAC of over 0.08% is illegal nationwide, and there are zero tolerance laws in place for anyone under the age of 21 who drives while under the influence of alcohol.
 There are sobriety checkpoints throughout the country.
 However, these sobriety checkpoints are not allowed in Idaho.

 Mistakes Drivers Make for Their DUI Defense Cases in Idaho